tomasbjerre/git-changelog-command-line/README.md

                                                authenticate with Jira.
                                                <string>: any string
                                                Default: \\b[a-zA-Z]([a-zA-Z]+)-([0-9]+)\\b
--js, --jiraServer <string>                     Jira server.
+-js, --jiraServer, --jira-server <string>      Jira server.
 When a Jira server
                                                is given, the title of the Jira issues can be used in the changelog.
                                                <string>: any string